LoyolaChicagoBooks/introcs-csharp/source/data/lab-division-sentences.rst

       necessary.

 #.
 Another common error is to proceed like with most text processors,
-    and go to the the top Xamarin Studio menu (not in the the Solution pad) and open a file using the application's File menu item,
+    and go to the top Xamarin Studio menu (not in the Solution pad) and open a file using the application's File menu item,
     and choose to open and edit a new file for your program.
-    This *does not put the file in your Xamarin project.* Hence **you cannot** *run* **this program from Xamarin Studio.**
+    This *does not put the file in your Xamarin project.* Therefore **you cannot** *run* **this program from Xamarin Studio.**

-    The file you edit must show in the *solution pad* in Xamarain Studio, as a source file in your project.
+    The file you edit must show in the *solution pad* in Xamarin Studio, as a source file in your project.
 If you have a separate project set up, but without this file or any other showing in the Solutions pad, an attempt to run the project will say no ``Main`` method (in fact no program at all).